usagisukisuki/Adaptive_t-vMF_Dice_loss/README.md

-# Adaptive t-vMF Dice Loss: An Effective Expansion of Dice Loss for Medical Image Segmentation
+# Adaptive t-vMF Dice Loss
 This repository is the official PyTorch implementation ''Adaptive t-vMF Dice Loss: An Effective Expansion of Dice Loss for Medical Image Segmentation''.